Worker in safety vest using a laptop at an energy facility.

 Clean Energy Focus

-This project will strengthen Connecticut’s electric grid by providing flexible capacity that supports renewable energy integration and reduces reliance on older, fossil fuel–based generation during peak demand.
+This project will strengthen Connecticut’s electric grid by providing flexible capacity to support renewable energy integration and reduce reliance on older, more expensive fossil-fuel–based generation during peak demand.
 In addition to contributing to long-term emissions reductions, the project will deliver local benefits, including increased tax revenue, temporary construction jobs, and infrastructure investment.

-By prioritizing safety, environmental stewardship, and community compatibility, the project reflects a forward-looking approach to meeting energy needs while supporting New Milford’s long-term economic and environmental goals.
+By prioritizing safety, environmental stewardship, and community compatibility, the project reflects a forward-looking approach to meeting energy needs while supporting New Milford and Connecticut’s long-term economic and environmental goals.

 Energy Storage Explained

-Battery energy storage systems (BESS) provide reliable energy by storing surplus electricity for use when demand increases.
+Battery energy storage systems (BESS) provide reliable energy by storing surplus electricity for use during peak demand periods.
 The result is cleaner air, reduced pollution, and more affordable energy.
 Battery storage is a critical component of Connecticut’s clean energy strategy.
 It supports the state’s goal of deploying 1,000 MW of energy storage by 2030 to meet emissions-reduction and grid-reliability targets.

 1